Fernleigh Awabakal Shared Track (FAST)

 Join the conversation

-Detailed design will help determine the best route, with Council considering various options to provide the best result for the community, within budgetary limitations.
+Detailed design, investigations, consideration of constraints and community/stakeholder feedback will help determine the best route.
+Council is considering various options to provide the best result for the community, within budgetary limitations.

 The path alignment avoids residential streets wherever possible.

-Surveyors pegged out potential sections of the route in early 2020 to provide a more precise insight into property boundaries and challenges that will need to be resolved in the design.
+Surveyors pegged out potential sections of the route in early 2020 to provide a more precise insight into property boundaries and design challenges.

-Geotechnical investigations along key locations along the southern section of the track took place in February, 2020.
+Geotechnical investigations along key locations took place in February, 2020.
 This involved machinery mounted on a ute or trailer taking borehole soil samples up to one metre in depth.

 The samples provided an insight into ground structure and stability, with results assisting the track's design and construction.